 Resource shares lift Toronto index higher

-Canada’s main stock index rose on Monday as higher commodity prices bolstered the energy and materials sectors, although concerns around rising U.S. bond yields kept sentiment in check.
+TORONTO: Canada’s main stock index rose on Monday as higher commodity prices bolstered the energy and materials sectors, although concerns around rising US bond yields kept sentiment in check.

 While most stock markets are rattled with a surge in inflation and a possible economic slowdown, the TSX hit a record high earlier this month supported by surging commodity prices.